eduMFA/eduMFA/doc/configuration/tokenconfig/tiqr.rst

 **TiQR Registration Server**
    You need to at least enter the *TiQR Registration Server*.
-   This is the URL of your privacyIDEA installation, that can be reached from the smartphone during enrollment.
-So your smartphone needs to be on the same LAN (WLAN) like the privacyIDEA server, or the enrollment URL needs to be accessible from the internet.
+   This is the URL of your eduMFA installation, that can be reached from the smartphone during enrollment.
+So your smartphone needs to be on the same LAN (WLAN) like the eduMFA server, or the enrollment URL needs to be accessible from the internet.

    You also need to specify the path, which is usually ``/ttype/tiqr``.